 QBE is committed to respecting QBE customers’ privacy and protecting their personal data from misuse or unauthorised disclosure and complying with privacy laws.

-Principle 1 – Embed - QBE will embed a culture of respect for privacy that enables compliance.
-Good privacy management begins with good governance and respect for privacy issues and its risk across our organisation’s activities. #dotherightthing
+Principle 1 – Embed - Embed a culture of respect for privacy that enables compliance.
+Good privacy management begins with good governance and respect for privacy issues and its risk across our organisation’s activities.
+Diligence #DoTheRightThing

-Principle 2 – Establish - QBE will establish robust and effective privacy practices, procedures and systems.
+Principle 2 – Establish - Establish robust and effective privacy practices, procedures and systems.
 Good privacy management requires the development and implementation of robust and effective practices, procedures and systems.
+Transparency #OutsideIn, Fairness, #Together

-Principle 3 – Evaluate – QBE will regularly evaluate the effectiveness and appropriateness of our privacy practices, procedures and systems to ensure they remain effective and appropriate.
+Principle 3 – Evaluate – Evaluate our privacy practices, procedures and systems.
+Regularly examine the effectiveness and appropriateness of our privacy practices, procedures and systems to ensure they remain effective and appropriate.
+Awareness #KnowYourStuff

-Principle 4 – Enhance – QBE will enhance our response to privacy issues.
+Principle 4 – Enhance – Enhance our response to privacy issues.
 Good privacy management requires the development and implementation of robust and effective practices, procedures and systems.
+Responsibility #OwnItNow

-QBE has a Group Privacy Officer (“GPO”) who is responsible for the Framework which seeks to ensure that there are robust and effective privacy practices, procedures and systems in place across the global business.
-The GPO reports to the Chief Compliance Officer.
+QBE’s global privacy program is governed centrally through the QBE Group Compliance team: the Group Privacy Officer reports to the Chief Compliance Officer, who in turn reports to the Group Chief Risk Officer.
+Divisional local privacy programs are managed locally in addition.
+The Group Privacy Officer is responsible for the Framework which seeks to ensure that there are robust and effective privacy practices, procedures and systems in place across the enterprise.

 All staff at QBE receive compliance training.
 This includes Information Security and Privacy training which is relevant to the employee’s role.
-The online training course content includes topics such as data protection, collection/storage/security of personal information, sensitive information, the QBE privacy impact assessment process and dealing with data breaches.
+The online training course content includes topics such as data protection, collection/storage/security of personal data, sensitive personal data and dealing with data breaches.

 The Group Privacy Officer can be contacted via firstname.lastname@example.org.